 Use an Airtight Container

 When it comes to packing charcoal for air travel, using an airtight container is crucial.
 This will prevent any particles or odors from escaping and potentially causing issues during your journey.
-Look for a sturdy container that is specifically designed to keep the charcoal tightly sealed.

 You can find these containers at most outdoor supply stores or even online.
 Remember, it’s important to choose a container that is approved for air travel to ensure compliance with airline regulations.